isomerpages/moe-bendemeersec/_s-t-e-m/Craft & Technology/Craft and Technology Department Overview.md

 **Department’s Goals**

-In alignment with the School’s vision, mission and values, the department strategically designed the key learning outcomes of the different subjects to empower students.
+<p style="text-align:justify">In alignment with the School’s vision, mission and values, the department strategically designed the key learning outcomes of the different subjects to empower students.
 Through engaging pedagogy and authentic tasks, students can develop personal qualities that stand them in good stead in the community.
-The table below shows the learning goals for the Craft and Technology Department.
+The table below shows the learning goals for the Craft and Technology Department.</p>

 Subjects
 * Art